 This year I am shortlisted for Best Print Writer (Consumer) in the BSME Talent Awards.
-In recent years, I have won, been highly commended or shortlisted for three PPA New Talent awards, and was shortlisted for BSME Rising Star awards; my my piece on egg freezing won a Guild of Health Writers Award in 2016, and my New Scientist cover story on sperm was runner up in the 2018 awards.
+In recent years, I have won, been highly commended or shortlisted for four PPA New Talent / BSME Rising Star awards; my my piece on egg freezing won a Guild of Health Writers Award in 2016; and my New Scientist cover story on sperm was highly commended in the 2018 awards.
 I have an MA in Magazine Journalism from City University, and a BA in French and Italian from the University of Cambridge.
 I now live in London with my husband.

 Portrait by David Levene